Vrekt/Lunar/README.md

 width, height - dimensions of the player.

 entityID - in each world entities are managed by their ID.
 Think of this as a unique number for each entity.
-If we have a player and a mob its up to you which ID theyre assigned.
+If we have a player and a mob its up to you which ID they're assigned.

 health - the health of the entity. speed - the speed of the entity.